johngoddard/matrixops/README.md

 ### #multiply

-2-dimensional arrays, 1-dimensional arrays, and numbers, and multiplies them together, returning a new array.
+Accepts 2-dimensional arrays, 1-dimensional arrays, and numbers, and multiplies them together, returning a new array.

 ```JavaScript
   MatrixOps.multiply([[1, 2, 3], [4, 5, 6]], [[1,2],[3,4],[5,6]]);